driemworks/mercury-blockchain/README.md

 Mercury is simple a blockchain built on top of go-libp2p.
 Currently, mercury only allows nodes to "publish" a topic encoded within a transaction, but the intention is achieve something similar to Holochain.

 ## TODOS
-- Replace PoW with more efficient consensus algorithm
+- Replace PoW with more efficient consensus algorithm.. proof of contribution?
 - test coverage

 ## Getting Started